 Welcome to my music website

-I am very excited to tell you about the project, 'Moral Questions' which comprises of three parts, 'Moral Questions I, II & III'.
+I am very excited to tell you about the project, 'Moral Questions'.

 I see no barriers to whom or what music I take inspiration from.

 The visual arts, a place for inspiration: A good friend of mine, Richenda Court RE, produced this exquisite print as part of a graphic novel.
 As you look closer, many intricacies, details and layers slowly reveal themselves.
 Visual questions seem to be sought and then answered.
 I instinctively connected with this piece and am very pleased that Richenda has given kind permission for me to use it as part of the overall design theme for 'Moral Questions'.
+I worked with a number of other talented visual artists throughout this experience.

 Trusting one's creative instincts, through the process of improvisation: Entering musically, the unknown is exciting.
 Only when each composition is complete, am I able to clearly see what it is that I am communicating consciously or otherwise.
 Most of my music is written in total isolation, born from improvisations and intertextuality.
 I would spend a further 9-11 months using a myriad of production techniques to 'overdub' on each recording.
 Working mainly with keyboards and percussion, I enjoy the fusion of electronic and acoustic instruments with sourced archive voice recordings.
-The culmination is a a
+The culmination is a

 themed audio soundscape.